Bound to Life

 The number of steps we walk apart and together.

-One hundred feet long, with a tall fence of silver metal.
+The bonding platform is a large stone square, one hundred feet long, with a tall fence of silver metal.

 Stone stairs rise to silver gates from four sides.

-Within, at the center of the platform is a circle 25 feet in diameter.
+Within, at the center of the platform, is a circle 25 feet in diameter, divided into two halves.

-I choose a trusted friend, Balshown to lead me, blindfolded, up the stairs, and into the left half of the circle.
+I choose a trusted friend, Balshown, to lead me, blindfolded, up the stairs, and into the left half of the circle.

 Then we walk a spiral path that leads to the center, where Balshown leaves me.